 - Consider paying off some of your current debts to improve your DTI ratio.

-- Choose a credit card that matches your current financial and credit-healthy standing.
+- Choose a credit card that matches your current financial goals and credit standing.

-- Compare multiple credit card offers to make sure that you get the best deal.
+- Compare multiple credit card offers to ensure you get the best deal.

-- Pick the right card (the card that you can easily qualify for given your current situations)
+- Pick the right card (the card that you can easily qualify for given your current situation)

 - Complete the application (online or in person) and submit it.